gitlabhq/gitlabhq/doc/api/README.md

 }
 ```

-## Bad request
+## Unknown route

-When you try to access API URL that does not exist you will receive 404 Not Found.
+When you try to access an API URL that does not exist you will receive 404 Not Found.

 ```
 HTTP/1.1 404 Not Found